profsmith89/ctps/_sources/chap15.md

 But there's a problem with our new breakpoint statement.
 Do you see it?
 What indentation did we give this new statement?
 Remember that indentation in a Python script holds meaning.
 What indentation do we want for this new statement?

 If you think about this, you'll realize that it is the indentation of the line we're replacing (e.g., line 24 in our example).
 We need to grab the whitespace at the start of this line and add it to the start of our new statement.
 We could do this using a regular expression, but this work is simple enough that we'll just build a loop with an if-else-statement.
-The next code block is an updated version of  the function `my_pdb` that calculates the whitespace we need and then inserts the correctly-indented breakpoint statement.
+The next code block is an updated version of the function `my_pdb` that calculates the whitespace we need and then inserts the correctly indented breakpoint statement.

 ```{code-block} python
 ---